-(a) Vacant downtown building property owners shall tender an annual registration fee of \$500.00 for all structures.
-The registration fee shall be pro-rated for the first time a property is registered with the City.
-Subsequent annual registration fees shall be due and postmarked no later than January 31st of each year.
+(a) Vacant downtown building property owners shall tender an annual registration fee of \$500.00 for each building.
+The registration fee may be paid by credit card with an additional three percent fee, or \$15.00, required for the processing of the credit card payment.
+The initial registration fee is due upon registration.
+Annual registration fees shall be due and postmarked no later than November 15 of each year.